mndrix/prolog_library_ideas/concurrency.md

 I’m leaning towards calling this `library(concur)`.
 The name is short, it suggests concurrent computation and suggests a more limited scope than the name “futures” does.
+Although "concur" means agree, which could be confusing.
+Maybe choose a random noun as the name and be done with it.
+Dr. Suess is always good for inspiration.

 # Explicit Concurrency